 The “Voices from the Land – Farmers of the Yorkshire Dales” project consisted of collecting photographic, written and oral history material about farming practices and landscape features in the Yorkshire Dales as it is today and compares these to information gathered over the last century.

-The project was hosted by the Farmer Network Ltd and funded by the Heritage Lottery Fund and the Yorkshire Dales National Park’s Sustainable Development Fund, with support from the Dales Countryside Museum at Hawes.
+The project was hosted by the Farmer Network Ltd and funded by the Heritage Lottery Fund and the Yorkshire Dales National Park’s Sustainable Development Fund, with support from the Dales Countryside Museum.

 The project ran from April 2016 to March 2018 with photographer and interviewer Rob and Harriet Fraser working with farmers, Leeds University research students and local history volunteers gathering information about current farming practices in the Dales and comparing these with historical records from the 1930s to the 1980s.